saikiran1123/Cornea-Ulcer-Segmentation/README.md

 # Corneal Ulcer Detection Using U-Net with ResNet50 Encoder

-This project implements a Corneal Ulcer Detection model using a U-Net architecture with ResNet50 as the encoder.
+This project implements a Corneal Ulcer Detection model using a U-Net architecture.
 The model is trained to segment corneal ulcers from raw images using deep learning techniques.
 The primary focus is on providing accurate segmentation to aid medical diagnosis.

 ---

 ## Features

 - **U-Net Architecture:** A state-of-the-art convolutional neural network architecture tailored for image segmentation tasks.
-- **ResNet50 Encoder:** A pre-trained ResNet50 model acts as the encoder to extract high-level features.
 - **Binary Segmentation:** Outputs binary masks to identify ulcer regions in corneal images.
 - **Custom Training Pipeline:** Implements custom data preprocessing and training from scratch.